What Types of Diseases Can Asbestos Cause?

 3. A diagnosis of a benign asbestos-related disease doesn’t necessarily mean someone will develop cancer, but they may have an elevated risk.

 This elevated risk lasts for decades after exposure.
-Because many asbestos-related diseases have a long latency period, it can take years before symptoms occur.
+Because many asbestos-related diseases take a long time to develop, known as a latency period, it can take years before symptoms appear.
+Cancer screenings can help asbestos workers watch out for signs of disease.

-Malignant asbestos-related diseases include: Mesothelioma, lung cancer, ovarian cancer and laryngeal cancer.
-The International Agency for Research on Cancer notes a definitive link between asbestos exposure and these 4 cancer types.
+Asbestos-related cancers include mesothelioma, lung cancer, ovarian cancer and laryngeal cancer.
+The International Agency for Research on Cancer says there’s a definitive link between asbestos exposure and these 4 cancer types.
+Researchers continue to investigate other cancers that are associated with asbestos.

 Where Mesothelioma Cancer Develops in the Lungs